phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

 ## Add JavaScript Handling
 In this section you will add the event handlers for the UI components added in the previous section.
 This includes the two event handlers set in the `<f7-page>` component for handling page reinitialization and infinite scrolling and the event handler to call when the user clicks on an image.

-1. Add a `methods` object to the default export just after the `data` object
+1. Add a `methods` object to the default export just after the `data` object:

 		methods: {

 		}

-2. Add a method stub to the `methods` object for `fetchResults`:
+2. Add a `fetchResults` method stub to the `methods` object:

 		methods: {
 		  fetchResults () {}
 		}

-	You will revisit this method shortly.
+	You will revisit this method shortly...

 2. Add an `onImageClick` method  the `methods` object to route to the **Details** page when an image is clicked: